aws-powertools/powertools-lambda-typescript/docs/utilities/parameters.md

 ???+ tip
 	`maxAge` parameter is also available in high level functions like `getParameter`, `getSecret`, etc.

-By default, we cache parameters retrieved in-memory for 5 seconds.
+By default, the provider will cache parameters retrieved in-memory for 5 seconds.

-You can adjust how long we should keep values in cache by using the param `maxAge`, when using  `get()` or `getMultiple()` methods across all providers.
+You can adjust how long values should be kept in cache by using the param `maxAge`, when using  `get()` or `getMultiple()` methods across all providers.

 ```typescript hl_lines="7 10" title="Caching parameters values in memory for longer than 5 seconds"
 --8<-- "docs/snippets/parameters/adjustingCacheTTL.ts"